raghavv483/microservices-ecommerce/README.md

 # Microservices E-commerce Platform

-A full-stack e-commerce monorepo with a customer storefront, admin dashboard, auth service, product service, order service, payment service, email service, and shared Kafka/database packages.
+A full-stack e-commerce monorepo built with **Turborepo** and **pnpm workspaces**, featuring a customer storefront, admin dashboard, and six backend microservices communicating over Kafka.

 ## 1. Project Overview

-This repository is built as a microservices architecture with separate service boundaries and shared packages.
+This repository is organized as a Turborepo monorepo with clearly defined service boundaries and shared packages.

 ### What this project includes